forcedotcom/cli/releasenotes/sfdx/README.md

 * FIX: The `force:mdapi:deploy` command successfully deploys large metadata directories.
 (GitHub issue #[1531](https://github.com/forcedotcom/cli/issues/1531))

-* FIX: You now run the `force:mdapi:deploy` command on a production org without specifying the `--testlevel` parameter if your project doesn't contain any Apex classes.
+* FIX: You can now run the `force:mdapi:deploy` command on a production org without specifying the `--testlevel` parameter if your project doesn't contain any Apex classes.
 Previously it incorrectly failed with the error `INVALID_OPERATION: testLevel of NoTestRun cannot be used in production organizations`.
 (GitHub issue #[1542](https://github.com/forcedotcom/cli/issues/1542))

 ## 7.155.1 (June 16, 2022)